Phobias in Children

 Panic disorder.
 A child feels an unpredictable, unexpected period of great fear or discomfort.
 They

 may have a panic attack.
 Symptoms include shortness of breath, dizziness, lightheadedness,

 shaking, fear of losing control, and a racing heartbeat.
 Symptoms can last for hours.

 But they often peak after 10 minutes.

-related to one or more phobias or the fear of having a panic attack.
+linked to 1 or more phobias or the fear of having a panic attack.

-- Social anxiety disorder.
-A child is afraid of one or more social or performance situations with others of
+Social anxiety disorder.
+A child is afraid of 1 or more social or performance situations with others of the

-the same age group.
-Examples are acting in a school play or giving a speech in front
+same age group.
+Examples are acting in a school play or giving a speech in front of

 This condition interferes with daily activities.

-- Selective mutism.
-A child is not able to speak in certain social situations.
+Selective mutism.
+A child who can't speak in some social situations.